verdict-project/verdict/docs/docs/index.md

 ## License

-VerdictDB is under [the Apache License](https://www.apache.org/licenses/LICENSE-2.0), thus is completely free for both commercial and non-commercial purposes.
+VerdictDB is under [the Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0); thus, it is completely free for both commercial and non-commercial purposes.
+VerdictDB is developed by the database group at the University of Michigan, Ann Arbor.